 Attendance - Select whether people who buy this ticket will attend in-person or virtually.

 Assign to exclusive group - Exclusive groups uniquely identify different types of attendees, so attendees can only belong to one exclusive group.
 Exclusive groups have all the same uses as normal groups, plus they're useful for creating ticket-specific badges and badge elements in Onsite.
 Read our article about groups to learn more.

 Assign to groups - Groups let you limit the availability of features and items in your Event App.
 Unlike exclusive groups, attendees can belong to multiple groups.
 Read our article about groups to learn more.

 You're done with your ticket basics!
 You could simply click Save Changes at this point and add another ticket or publish Registration right away.
 However, there are some optional settings under 'Advanced Settings' that give you control over ticket availability, visibility, and the Stripe fee.

-Sales Start and Sales End - If this ticket should only be available for a certain time frame, set the date range here.
+Sales open and Sales close - If this ticket should only be available for a certain time frame, set the date range here.
 This is great for time-based earlybird specials or flash sales!

-To immediately hide this ticket from the registration page entirely, activate the 'Hide ticket' toggle.
-Users can only access this ticket if they enter the associated promo code.
-You can unhide tickets later if needed.
+Hidden - Registrants can only access the ticket if they enter the associated promo code.
+You can unhide tickets later if needed. 🤫

-PDF Ticket - In every confirmation email, there are up to two buttons related to an attendee's transaction: a 'Download Ticket' button and a 'Download Receipt' button.
-If registration costs money, the email always includes the 'Download Receipt' button.
+PDF ticket - In every confirmation email, there are up to two buttons related to an attendee's transaction — a 'Download Ticket' button and a 'Download Receipt' button.
+If registration costs money, the email includes the 'Download Receipt' button.